ninefold/application_ruby/README.md

 - unicorn_command_line: passed to the `unicorn_config` LWRP
 - copy_on_write: passed to the `unicorn_config` LWRP
 - enable_stats: passed to the `unicorn_config` LWRP
+- environment: hash with environment variables for the unicorn processes.
+Passed to the `runit_service` LWRP.

 memcached
 ---------